College of Europe: Gouden Hand

 The Gouden Hand residence is housed in a Bruges-style building dating back to the 17th century.
 It is a listed monument.
 It was renovated during the 2005–2006 academic year.
-The name of the residence, directly translates from Dutch to "Golden Hand", after a Medieval legend about the canal bordering the residence.
+The name of the residence, directly translates from Dutch to "Golden Hand", after a medieval legend about the canal bordering the residence.
 Gouden Hand is also the name of two streets along the same canal.
 The 15th century painter Jan Van Eyck lived and owned a studio in the Gouden-Handstraat nr.
 6, behind the current residence.

 The Gouden Hand student bar is situated in the cellar.
 The building has been a backdrop for many films and documentaries.

 Natolin campus

-The Natolin Warsaw campus of the college was established in 1992 responding to the revolutions of 1989 and ahead of Poland's accession negotiations with the EU.
+The Natolin Warsaw campus of the College was established in 1992 responding to the revolutions of 1989 and ahead of Poland's accession negotiations with the EU.

 The Natolin Campus is located in a historic palace, part of a 120-hectare park and nature reserve—formerly the Royal hunting palace of Natolin—situated in the southern part of Warsaw about 20 minutes by metro from the city centre.
-The Natolin European Centre Foundation takes care of the complex and has conducted restoration of the former Potocki palace, making it available for the college.
+The Natolin European Centre Foundation takes care of the complex and has conducted restoration of the former Potocki palace, making it available for the College.

 The old historical buildings, including the manor house, the stables and the coach house, were converted to the needs of modern times and new buildings were constructed in a style preserving the harmony of the palace and its outlying park.

 In 2022, the Natolin campus of the College of Europe hosted one of the four European citizens’ panels, organised as part of the EU's Conference on the Future of Europe.

+Tirana Campus

+In 2023, the College announced the opening of a new campus in Tirana, the capital of Albania.
+The Tirana campus of the College of Europe welcomed its inaugural cohort during the 2024–2025 academic year, comprising 32 students from 21 countries.
+The student body primarily included individuals from the Western Balkans and the European Union.
+The College has indicated an expected increase in student enrollment in the future.

 Student life

-The College of Europe is bilingual.
-Students are expected to be proficient in English and French.
-Students receive an advanced master's degree following a one-year programme.
-Students specialise in either European Political and Administrative Studies, EU International Relations and Diplomacy Studies, European Law, European Economic Studies, or European Interdisciplinary Studies (at the Natolin campus).
-For much of its history, the college only admitted a few students, the number has increased since the 1990s.

 Admissions

 Application may be made to national selection committees or by direct application to the College of Europe for individuals from a country where no selection committee exists.
 As of 2014, there are 28 national selection committees.
+Regarding scholarships, the national selection committees can grant a scholarship; approximately 70% of students receive a scholarship from either national governments or other public and private institutions.
+For much of its history, the College only admitted a few students, the number has increased since the 1990s.